Thesis Advising for Faculty

 - The second role is to review the first draft of the Executive Summary, which is aimed at a general (not expert), educated audience.
 Because the Reader is less directly involved than the Advisor, the Reader is well-positioned to judge whether the Summary is effective.

 - The third role for the Honors Reader comes in April of the senior year, after the student and Advisor together have reviewed many drafts of the project, and the Advisor is satisfied with the entire work and ready to give final approval to the project and the written components. the draft; then both the Advisor and the Honors Reader approve the complete, final text by signing the title page.
-The student then submits the entire project to the Honors Program on Capstone Turn-in Day.
+The student then submits the entire project to the Honors Program on Thesis Turn-in Day.

 Many such programs include a fall semester research seminar.
 For students who do not have the benefit of such a seminar, we recommend that students register for an independent study in the fall of the senior year (assuming spring graduation).
 This helps give them the time they need for thorough research.
 (Newhouse students do not have this option.)
-We also strongly recommend students select appropriate graduate or upper-division courses in the major that will support the Capstone Project.
+We also strongly recommend students select appropriate graduate or upper-division courses in the major that will support the Thesis Project.
 Please work with your student to select appropriate courses.